New York Yankees, Tampa Bay Rays announce Tuesday night starting lineups

 - New York YankeesLiveTodayTomorrowvs--|

-The New York Yankees will open a three-game home series on Tuesday night against the Tampa Bay Rays.
+The New York Yankees play the middle game of their three-game road series against the Tampa Bay Rays on Tuesday night.

-First pitch is set for 7:05 p.m. at Yankee Stadium.
-The game will be broadcast in New York on the YES Network and on TBS nationally.
+First pitch is 7:10 p.m. at Tropicana Field.
+The game will be broadcast on the YES Network.

 Here are the lineups announced by the teams on Tuesday afternoon: